-To achieve zero liquid effluent discharge, our factory has installed salt & water recycling plants.
-The multi-effect evaporator & crystallizer is available for the recovery and re-use of salt and water.
-They also have primary, secondary and tertiary effluent treatment plant with a reverse osmosis system for recycling water.
-Combined, they are capable of treating about 3000kgs and 6,000,000 litres of water per day.
+To achieve zero liquid effluent discharge, our factories have installed salt & water recycling plants.
+The multi-effect evaporator & crystalliser is available for the recovery and re-use of salt and water.
+They also have primary, secondary and tertiary effluent treatment plants with a reverse osmosis system for recycling water.
+Combined, they are capable of treating about 3000kgs of salt and 6,000,000 litres of water per day.

-Our all products are certified by the Oeko-Tex 100 Standard, Class I. The Oeko-Tex Standard is a guarantee of the safety of textiles and dyestuffs to human health and to the environment.
-It also means we take more care in adopting environmentally friendly production methods throughout the manufacturing process.
+Our apparel products are certified by the Oeko-Tex 100 Standard, Class I. The Oeko-Tex Standard is a guarantee of the safety of textiles and dyestuffs to human health and to the environment.
+It also means we take more care in adopting environmentally friendly production methods throughout the entire manufacturing process.